Credit: Masseria Calderisi

 Credit: Palazzo Ducale Venturi

-Down south in Salento, Palazzo Ducale Venturi offers an elegant stay in a 16th century aristocratic castle that’s been converted into a hotel.
+Down south in Salento, Palazzo Ducale Venturi offers an elegant stay.
+This 16th century aristocratic castle has been converted into a hotel.
 It features an underground heating swimming pool, a special Chef’s dinner and memorable offerings like cooking classes and whiskey tastings.
 Stroll over to Origano Cibo e Vino for dinner, where each decadent dish is paired with a glass of wine.
 Puglia Itinerary

-The month of May is a brilliant time to visit Puglia—the locals explained the true summer months are June through August when the area has more tourists.
-However, May offers warm summer weather without being scorching out (temps range from the low to mid 80s) and the towns aren’t crowded.
-Boat rentals are available, and you very well might be one of the only boats out in the water in early- to mid-May.
+May is a brilliant time to visit Puglia, offering warm weather without the summer crowds or scorching heat.
+Locals say true summer runs from June to August, when tourism peaks and temperatures soar.
+In May, expect low to mid 80s—perfect for exploring charming towns and enjoying the coastline in peace.
+Boat rentals are available, and in early to mid-May, you might even have the water all to yourself.
 Pro tip: book at the local harbor instead of through your hotel for a much less expensive excursion.

 9/18